-Raiffeisen Asia Opportunities ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
-It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of socalled ESG (environmental, social, governance) criteria.
-The fund invests at least 51% of the fund assets in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in Asia.
-Future-oriented themes such as technological change, climate change, healthcare, and social/demographic change, in particular, are taken into consideration during investment.
-It excludes all investments in companies in the arms industry or in companies which violate labor and human rights, or which generate their income from the production or mining of coal, and a substantial amount of their income from the processing or use of coal or other coal-related services.
+The principles described in the section on the investment strategy apply to the entire securities holdings.
+Raiffeisen Central Europe ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
+It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+The fund invests at least 51% of the fund assets in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in the following Central European countries: Poland, Austria, Hungary, Czech Republic,

+Romania, Slovakia, Slovenia, Croatia, Lithuania, Latvia, and/or Estonia.
+The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
+The investment in individual securities excludes all investments in companies in the arms industry or in companies which violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice